Metaswitch/chronos/doc/clustering.md

     node = 1.2.3.4

     [identity]
-    instance_id = <unique number for each Chronos instance>
+    instance_id = <a unique number for each Chronos instance>
-    deployment_id = <number that is the same for each Chronos instance in the same site, and different to any other site>
+    deployment_id = <a number that is the identical on each Chronos instance in the same site.
+This must be different to the number chosen for other sites>

 ## Scaling up